Rubberazer/wall_e_t/README.md

     sudo apt install libgcrypt20-dev && sudo apt install libsqlite3-dev	&& \
     sudo apt install libcurl4-openssl-dev

+## Donations
+If you want to donate a few sats so I can test transactions with real coins, you can do it here: bc1qnxa4xaku7jpu9gw5ls8pq95tkzvsxyl4hytllw

 ## Test vectors
 Some, but not all of the test vectors included at the end of the concerned BIPs, plus numerous (lots) of tries here: https://iancoleman.io/bip39, all looking good at this point, extremely useful site by the way.
 Also, Greg's site is an absolute must, highly recommended: https://learnmeabitcoin.com/.